 The college years themselves are filled with anticipation and excitement.
 Your child will be experiencing important and normal developmental challenges.
 These include cultivating their own personal and professional identities; working on identifying, understanding and applying their own interests and values; making critical life decisions; and progressing from adolescence to adulthood.

 We are very proud to offer a variety of wellness services that will help you and your child effectively navigate this transition as well as successfully traverse your child’s entire college career.
-Our wellness service departments are University Counseling Center , University Health Services, Disability Services, Women’s Resource and Services, Career Services and Student Educators and Leaders .
+Our wellness service departments are University Counseling Center , University Health Services, Student Access Center, Campus Recreation, Crisis Management, and Student Educators and Leaders .
 Rest assured that each of these areas provides a vital service that will facilitate your student’s academic achievements and enhance his/her emotional health.
 Additionally, we can provide consultations for you as parents regarding concerns you have about your child.
 Please understand, however, that due to the nature of our services and the legal and ethical obligations associated with them, we adhere to strict confidentiality policies.
 Therefore, we cannot even confirm whether or not your child has received or is receiving our services, much less release any information about their use of the service without the student’s written permission.
 Exceptions exist for each department (i.e. a student receiving counseling services who is a danger to him/herself).

 We are so very pleased to have the opportunity to support your family’s health and well being and to compliment your child’s academic and nonacademic goals.
 If you have any questions or if there is anything we can do to assist you or your Colonel, please do not hesitate to contact us.